Palmon Survival Guide 2026 | Best GPT Rewards, Camp Leveling Guide.

 Step 1: Install and open the game

-Progress goal: unlock builders, research, guild access, daily activity, and the Camp upgrade screen.
+Progress goal: unlock builders, research, guild access, daily activity, production, and the Camp upgrade screen.

-Resource goal: claim beginner rewards but do not burn premium currency or speedups randomly.
+Resource goal: claim beginner rewards, but save premium currency and speedups until you know your next Camp blocker.

-Common mistake: playing side systems before you know what the next Camp level requires.
+Common mistake: exploring every feature before learning what the next Camp upgrade actually requires.

 Step 2: Complete daily activity 200 every day

-Resource goal: stack speedups, resource chests, AP items, guild rewards, and event progress.
+Resource goal: stack speedups, resource chests, AP value, event progress, and guild rewards.

 Step 3: Reach Camp 6